ghi-electronics/Documentation/endpoint/configuration.md

 ## Endpoint Config Tool

+> [!Tip]
+> An Endpoint device must be fully booted in order for the configuration tool to work.

 The Endpoint Config tool is used to update & configure Endpoint Hardware.
 It will also give information about the device.

 [**Download**](downloads.md)